ManasMakde/SpriteSheetMaker/README.md

    Folder in which the sprite sheet is rendered

 7. **Combine Sprites:**
-   Combines all images in the selected `Output Folder` into one sprite sheet but only given that it follows the following structure:
+   Combines all images in the selected `Output Folder` (Here it rather acts as an "input folder") into one sprite sheet but only given that it follows the following structure:

    ```
    SpriteSheetMakerTemp/